-- 1. Implement monthly statewide conference calls to discuss mowing plans.
-This should increase consistency between districts.
+- Discuss mowing plans during statewide conference calls to increase consistency between districts.
 This is also recommended on a district level to improve consistency between areas. - 2.
-Develop a district specific vegetation management plan, including herbicides and mowing, and submit to Central Office by March 1st each year.
-The plan should also be communicated and readily accessible to maintenance personnel. - 3.
-When a major route corridor spans district lines, the districts should work together to present a coordinated plan for the route.
+Develop a district specific vegetation management plan, including herbicides and mowing.
+The plan should also be communicated and readily accessible to district and division maintenance personnel. - 3.
+When a major route corridor spans district lines, the districts should work together to ensure no abrupt changes in roadside management practices are apparent at district or area boundaries.
 Provide speaking points for customer service representatives and other district personnel to consistently answer questions from the public regarding mowing practices. - 4.
-Collaborate with district community relations personnel to create public information pieces to inform our customers on work that will be completed.
-Examples of successful public relations pieces are news releases, brochures, maps and information posted on the website. - 5.
+Collaborate with district communications personnel to create public information pieces to inform our customers on work that will be completed.
+Examples of successful public relations pieces are news releases, fliers, social media posts, and information posted on the website. - 5.
 Communicate herbicide and PGR plans (recently completed and upcoming) to mowing personnel.